Safe Security Tips

 Keep the lines of communication with your kids open, your child should always be able to talk with you about any subject.
 Even if you found out that your child has done something inappropriate online he or she should be able to have dialogue with you.

-Share this video with your child to help them stand up to cyberbullies or help their friends to stand up to cyberbullying: you may need to open it full screen.
+Click to play and then share this video with your child to help them stand up to cyberbullies or help their friends to stand up to cyberbullying:

 SHOPPING SAFETY TIPS

 It is safer to go shopping with a friend or two than to go alone.

 Pickpockets are much more likely to target you if you are by yourself.

 2. Avoid Walking Alone

 If you are alone, avoid walking back to your vehicle by yourself.
 Ask a sales rep or security guard to walk with you to your vehicle.